 Consumers are becoming more concerned about the damage we’re doing collectively to the environment.
 They’re putting pressure on suppliers to become more ‘green’ and so suppliers are having to rethink their logistics.
 After all, consumers can always take their business elsewhere, to a ‘greener’ company.
 Suppliers always respond to demand and many have already changed their methods of parcel delivery.

 It’s been estimated that 10% of the 1.6 billion parcels sent in Britain are delayed, lost or stolen because of a delivery failure.
 That means that approximately 900,000kg of extra carbon emissions are released into the atmostpher because either the supplier has to organise another delivery to the customer or customers have to pick up their parcels, perhaps from a depot that is miles from their home.
 There's not just an environmental cost; IMRG data shows that UK retailers, delivery carriers, and consumers collectively lose £1.6bn a year because of failed deliveries.

 Other suppliers have come up with secure boxes which can be used to put parcels in.
 However, just how secure these are if a thief is determined isn’t really clear.

 Suppliers of flowers, wine and teas, for example, have come up with the flat package which can be dropped into a letterbox.
 Such deliveries are safe and secure, which makes them preferable to using outside containers for deliveries.
 That’s why we at Garçon Wines developed our flat wine bottle that can withstand the impact of being dropped through a mail slot.
-Your wine can be waiting for you when you return home from work.
-The bottle is recyclable and your carbon footprint will not be added to because you were one of the many people whose first delivery failed.
-You will be doing your bit for the environment because carbon emissions caused by your delivery will be kept to a minimum.
+Wine can be waiting on the doormat from when consumers return home from work.
+This way, wine drinkers can do their bit for the environment because carbon emissions from delivery will be kept to a minimum.